 Project: Training for water supply and sanitation project, the Philippines

 Partners and associations

-Networks and partnerships continue to be central to the growing number of installations of our revolutionary waste water technology Nereda®, and to further innovation.
-The Nereda® community now includes 13 licensees and five preferred suppliers and is active in research consortiums.
-Currently 84 Nereda® plants are in operation or under construction worldwide which, on completion, will bring high-quality waste water treatment to more than 10 million people across 21 countries.
+Networks and partnerships continue to be central to the growing number of installations of our wastewater technology Nereda, and to further innovation.
+At the end of 2021, the Nereda community includes 15 licensees and 9 preferred suppliers and is active in several research consortia.
+Over 90 Nereda plants are in operation or under construction worldwide which, on completion, will bring high-quality wastewater treatment to more than 10 million people across 21 countries.
 In the United Kingdom, our first Nereda Package Plant at United Utilities’ site in Westnewton won the Wastewater Innovation Project of the Year at the Water Industry Awards.
 This small-scale Nereda reuse solution also won the Vernufteling 2021 (link opens in Dutch), an annual jury prize for the most innovative Dutch engineering project with real societal value.

 Associations across industries

-We have high standards when it comes to our suppliers and aim to develop lasting relationships with reliable partners.
+We expect high standards from our suppliers and aim to develop lasting relationships with reliable partners.
 Our suppliers can expect clarity, transparency and honesty from us and, in turn, must comply with our Business Principles for our Partners and Suppliers.